-Nick joined the CHCH News team in December 2004 as a reporter and anchor of CHCH News at 11.
-He quickly established himself as the lead reporter on CHCH News at 6, covering breaking news stories from across the region, the country and around the world.
+Nick joined the CHCH News team in December 2004 as a Reporter and Anchor of CHCH News at 11.
+He quickly established himself as the lead reporter on CHCH Evening News, covering breaking news stories from across the region, the country and around the world.

 A career highlight for Dixon came in February of 2010 when he traveled to Haiti for 2 weeks to cover the aftermath of the devastating earthquake.
 In his time there he was embedded with the Canadian Navy, so he was able to show how Canadian sailors were helping in the recovery and rebuilding effort.
 He also stayed at a Mission just outside Port au Prince, where he was able to show CHCH viewers how people from this region were helping Haitians.
 While he reported live from Haiti, he also wrote and produced a 2 part documentary called “Hope For Haiti.”

 In his career Nick has also covered several election campaigns at all levels, as well as disasters from the 2004 Peterborough floods, to Tornadoes in Fergus and Hamilton.
 In 2006 during the Caledonia land dispute Dixon frequently anchored CHCH’s coverage from the scene in front of both sides of the tense small town.
 He also reported for CNN and Fox News on the NHL’s suspension of Todd Bertuzzi after his now infamous hit on Steve Moore.